 I was interested in migration and war as memory, having done humanitarian work in relation to Syria and Iraq – but, rather than preserving this memory in an object, I’m more interested in creating new and diverse experiences between people that transform them and create the hope of something better.

 I’m really interested in the work of the Artist Placement Group (APG), which embeds artists in institutions – and in work like Francis Alÿs’s paint can, where he pours a thin line of paint along an international border.

 In terms of dreams, I’m currently trying to make person-specific sleepwear and sleeping bags: the blue Cyanotypes were going to be transformed into sleep clothes, and I’m collecting images from friends that are of a place that inspires or calms them . . .
 I’m collecting sound recordings of lullabies in different languages, and trying to put that together with creating sleeping bags.
 It’s a way of bringing object, travel, experience and interactivity together.
 I’d love it if visitors contributed lullabies, or took part in the dream-clothes somehow.

-AN: Dima, as curator of Room to Create, could you tell us how and why you selected Ceyda’s work and how it relates to the other upcoming artists in residence?
+AN: Dima, as curator in residence of the art studio inside Room to Breathe, could you tell us how and why you selected Ceyda’s work and how it relates to the other upcoming artists in residence?